 After your family knows the pet requirements, search for local reputable rescues or breeders.
 Ideally, a breeder should choose bloodlines based on health and temperament, especially for family guard dogs.
 Ask if the breeding dogs live in the house as part of the family and spend some time with the parents of the litter so you can see their temperament and personality before choosing a puppy.

-Guard dog breeds for young children
+5 guard dog breeds for young children

 Not all guard dog breeds love to wallow on the ground with babies and toddlers, so consider your child’s age when searching for your family’s perfect breed.
 The following breeds are relatively low-maintenance and require minimal grooming and exercise.
 Make sure that whatever breed you select to welcome home as part of your family, you discuss the pros and cons including cost of unexpected care with your veterinarian.

 Boxers are often exuberant, playful, and loyal dogs.
 Their protective nature and patience have earned them a place among the most popular breeds for families with children, and they take their role as watchdog and family guardian seriously.
 Although always vigilant, boxers usually are not nervous dogs and will not bark without cause, instead relying on their uncanny ability to judge friend from foe.
 Their short, shiny coat requires little grooming, but they do shed and require daily exercise because they have boundless energy.
 Boxers tend to be springy and enthusiastic, and they need a solid training foundation to avoid leaping and knocking over small children.
 Routine veterinary care and good breeding are necessary as they are prone to genetic, hereditary and other medical conditions, which include but are not limited to heart issues, hip dysplasia, thyroid conditions, cancers, and degenerative myelopathy.